Shine (1910 song)

-Shine (originally titled That's Why They Call Me Shine) is a popular song with lyrics by Cecil Mack and Tin Pan Alley songwriter Lew Brown and music by Ford Dabney.
-It was published in 1910 by the Gotham-Attucks Music Publishing Company and used by Aida Overton Walker in His Honor the Barber, an African-American road show.
-According to Perry Bradford, himself a songster and publisher, the song was written about an actual man named Shine who was with George Walker when they were badly beaten during the New York City race riot of 1900.
+Shine is a popular song with lyrics by Cecil Mack and Tin Pan Alley songwriter Lew Brown and music by Ford Dabney.
+The song was first published as That's Why They Call Me Shine in 1910, with Mack and Dabney credited as the only writers.
+At the time of the initial publication, Mack was already established in the world of African-American popular songwriting, having worked on hits with Chris Smith, while Dabney had not written a hit song.
+The 1910 version of the song was published by African-American owned firm Gotham-Attucks Music Publishing Company, and used by Aida Overton Walker in His Honor the Barber, an African-American road show.
+According to Perry Bradford, himself a songster and publisher, the original version of the song was written about an actual man named Shine who was with George Walker when they were badly beaten during the New York City race riot of 1900.